Leon Redbone, acclaimed 1970s musician, dies

 NEW YORK (AP) — Leon Redbone, the acclaimed singer and guitarist who performed jazz, ragtime and Tin Pan Alley-style songs, died Thursday, according to a statement released by his family.
+He was 69.

 No details about his death were provided.